kubernetes-retired/kubefed/docs/keps/20200619-kubefed-pull-reconciliation.md

 ## Summary

-Design the new kubefed architecture to improve scalability and performance of kubefed on large scale scenarios.
+Design the new kubefed architecture to provide an alternative resource propagation model that would eventually improve the scalability and performance of kubefed at scale.

 ## Motivation

-All Kubefed logic is computed in the control-plane, that can represents a bottleneck whenever the amount of clusters and/or federated resources increases.
+All kubefed resource propagation logic is computed in the control-plane, that can become a bottleneck whenever the amount of clusters and/or federated resources increases.
-The community has shared their intention to transition from a push-reconciler to a pull-reconciler approach.
 Scalability is important but also performance to avoid high response times when managing the lifecycle of certain federated resources.
+The community has shared their desire to have an alternative resource propagation model than the current `push-reconciler` mechanism.
 Additionally, users prefer to avoid giving write permissions of their clusters to store them in the control-plane cluster.

+The motivation is to provide two propagation models: `push` (using the current model) and `pull`.
+Users would be able to choose the desired propagation logic for their setup.

 ### Goals

 * Design a pull-based reconciliation.
 * Scale kubefed to manage thousands of resources without major penalties.
 * Design a new architecture that could easily be extended to add new functionalities in the future.
-* Promote towards a more decentralized computation model.
+* Promote towards a decentralized propagation and reconciliation model.
-* The management of what is federated and where must remain centralized to the control-plane cluster.
+* The new pull reconciliation model won't change where the federated resource definition lives.
+All the logic would remain in the kubefed control plane cluster, as until now.

 ## Non Goals